loverajoel/loverajoel.github.io/_texts/principles.md

 **Healthy:** Life is once, but it’s a long experiment, take care of it in order to live it with energy and vitality.
 Exercise, eat healthily, meditate and sleep well.
 Use habits so you can do it effortlessly.

 **Seek mastery:** Always be improving and learning something new, prepare for the next you in 5 years.
 Take risks, move fast and break things, but wisely.
 Stay uncomfortable.
+Be antifragile.

 **Helpfulness:**  Be the person that everybody knows that you are up for them, take a breath, listen carefully, think and solve.